functionless/functionless/website/docs/concepts/function/index.md

 ## Call an Integration

-Any of Functionless's integrations can be called from within a Lambda Function.
+Most of Functionless's [integrations](../integration) can be called from within a Lambda Function.
 Functionless will automatically infer the required IAM Policies, set any environment variables it needs (such as the ARN of a dependency) and instantiate any SDK clients when the Function is first invoked.

 ```ts
 const Table = new Table(scope, "Table");